 Why food and water?
 Already, climate change is taking a tremendous toll on the world’s food systems.
 Environmental disasters and erratic temperatures have laid waste to crops, and rising seas are salinating coastal soils.
 The consequences for farmers and global food supplies are obvious, as are the knock-on effects for hunger, security, and the cost of food.
 As usual in the climate story, it’s those who are already disadvantaged who will be hurt the worst.

 Food production and consumption practices can also contribute to mitigating climate change.
 Presently, food production accounts for roughly a third of humanity’s annual greenhouse gas emissions.
 Whatever path we follow to reduce overall emissions, reenvisioning how we feed ourselves must be part of it — a fact which invites exciting innovations, from climate-friendly crops and streamlined supply chains to no-till farming, regenerative agriculture, meat alternatives, reductions in food waste, and the tried-and-tested agricultural practices of Indigenous peoples worldwide.
 Each of us can help at home, too: Some climate solutions are no more complicated than taking a fresh look at our shopping lists and tweaking the meals we whip up in our kitchens.

-This will be CCNow’s sixth joint coverage week since our founding in 2019.
+This was CCNow’s sixth joint coverage week since our founding in 2019.
 During these weeks, our partner news organizations boost coverage of a critical aspect of the climate story — including, in previous joint weeks, climate solutions, politics, and the lived experience of climate change.
 News cycles move fast, and often it’s difficult for even very important stories to break through the noise.
 Our joint weeks aim to spur a critical mass of coverage that makes the climate story impossible for audiences to miss.